 If you have questions about renting or buying a home, Renters Avenue provides information on what you need to know before leasing or buying your next home.
 Renters Avenue also offers access to hundreds of community resources, leasing and buying tips, credit score information, easy to use financial tools and calculators and lots of other information.
 To learn more, go to RentersAvenue.com

-What is a co-op?
+What is a Childcare or Homeschool Co-op?
 The most common of the childcare models, parent model cooperatives are comprised of parents who have formed a cooperative to provide quality care for their children.
 Below are some examples of successful co-ops, alternative youth programs, as well as tips to start your own co-op.